DonglinJia/decision_tree/README.md

   * give an order of testing the input features, we can build a decision tree by splitting the examples
   * When do we stop:
     1. All the examples belong to the same class
+    2. There are no more features to test
+    3. There are no more examples